ryanlane/wp-data-reader/README.md

 - `/` — focus the search box (full-text search over title/content/excerpt,
   debounced so fast typing doesn't re-query on every keystroke); matches are highlighted in the content view
-- `f` — open the Filters dialog.
-The first time a dump set's cache already has data (e.g. a later run against unchanged dumps), this opens automatically before the table appears, so you can choose scope up front instead of everything loading at once:
-  - Sites / Content types — checkboxes, so you can include more than one at once; Posts and Pages are checked by default, since a WordPress install's `posts` table is usually mostly revisions and plugin bookkeeping rows otherwise
+- `f` — open the Filters dialog, with two tabs:
-  - Status — publish, draft, pending, private, ...
-  - Category / Tag dropdowns, populated from that taxonomy's terms
-  - From / To date fields, accepting `YYYY`, `YYYY-MM`, or `YYYY-MM-DD`.
+  - **Status / Date / Taxonomy** (shown first when you reopen it) — Status (publish, draft, pending, private, ...); Category / Tag dropdowns, populated from that taxonomy's terms; and From / To date fields, accepting `YYYY`, `YYYY-MM`, or `YYYY-MM-DD`.
 Filling in just one field matches only that period (e.g. `2018` alone shows everything from 2018; `2018-02-08` alone shows just that day).
 Filling in both gives a range (e.g. `2012-12` to `2013-02` covers December 2012 through February 2013)
+  - **Sites & Types** (or just "Content types" if the dump set is a single site) — checkboxes, so you can include more than one at once; Posts and Pages are checked by default, since a WordPress install's `posts` table is usually mostly revisions and plugin bookkeeping rows otherwise

+  The first time a dump set's cache already has data (e.g. a later run against unchanged dumps), this opens automatically — on the Sites & Types tab — before the table appears, so you choose scope up front instead of everything loading at once.
 Choices are saved next to the SQLite cache (`<cache>.filters.json`) and reused on the next run against the same dump set.
 - `d` — toggle showing the date before the title in the list (on by default) and collapse the Type/Status/Date columns, so the date is visible without needing a very wide window